Has your older child regressed with the arrival of a new baby sibling? Learn what to do when kids regress because of new baby jealousy.

 Your child will relish these blocks of time where she can have you all to herself.
 She’ll feel reassured that even though you have a new baby, you’ll still have pockets of special time with her.

-And you can use this time to ask her what you can do to help her have a good day.
+And you can use this time to ask her how you can help her have a good day.
 You both might come up with ideas like baking banana bread, walking to the park or starting a new puzzle.

 These activities can also teach her that the attention you’ll give isn’t putting her shoes on or walking her to the potty.
 Nor do you give attention because she’s whining or throwing a tantrum.
 Instead, you’ll always carve time with her in more enjoyable ways.